RAP for Statistics

 Why do it?

-Using git allows multiple people to simultaneously develop the same code using branches, all with a crystal clear audit trail showing what changes were made when using commits.
+Using Git allows multiple people to simultaneously develop the same code using branches, all with a crystal clear audit trail showing what changes were made when using commits.
 It makes it easy for team members to review changes via pull requests.

 How to get started